Draupadi Vastrapaharanam (1936 film)

 Draupadi Vastrapaharanam is a 1936 Indian Telugu-language film directed by H. V. Babu, brother-in-law of noted filmmaker H. M. Reddy.
-It was made to compete with Draupadi Manasamrakshanam (1936).
-This film was Super Hit, whereas Draupadi Manasamrakshanam failed.
+It was made to compete with Draupadi Manasamrakshanam (1936), which was a super hit, whereas Draupadi Manasamrakshanam failed.
 The film is remembered for the rendition of poems with acting performances by C. S. R. Anjaneyulu and Yadavalli Suryanarayana.